Reading time 2 Minutes

 You can't suction me effectively with the nose-mouth mask.
 With the nose-mouth mask, suction is possible, but you can't sleep with it.
 Because as soon as the body falls into a deep sleep, the muscles relax.
 At some point, the lip tension collapses and the mouth can no longer withstand the counterpressure of ventilation.
 The breathing air takes the path of least resistance and flows out of the mouth instead of into the lungs.
 The machine notices this in the form of a leak and acknowledges it with a loud alarm.
 To this day, it is a mystery to me how anyone can not hear this alarm.
 Unfortunately, it still happens again and again.
 But that's a story for another day.

-If it were "only" the shrill alarm tone, I could block it out.
+If it was „just“ the shrill alarm tone, I could switch it off.
 I have that much willpower.
-The problem is breathing, because at some point the oxygen saturation in the blood suddenly drops.
-At the latest now it starts to become unbearable.
-In other words, you can't sleep with a nose mask on.
+The problem is breathing, because at some point the oxygen saturation in my blood suddenly drops.
+This is when it starts to become unbearable.
+In other words: sleeping with a nose mask is not an option.
 What does that mean?
-Well, then just stay awake for two days.
+Well, then two days awake.
 That's what it means.